effiesstonem/effiesstonem.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LJzCYSdrHMI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+> Your ears are full with their language
+There's wisdom there, you're sure
+'Til the words start slurring
+And you can't find the door

 > ## ***Me and my enthusiasm for (REAL) music; i gaslight myself to thinking i'm different and cool; i love british men and their silly guitar riffs and depressing lyrics, especially if they're from manchester!; i  love guitarists***